 - Line a baking sheet with foil and coat with non-stick cooking spray.

-- Combine all of the ingredients other than the snapper in the bowl of a food processor or blender.
+- Combine all the ingredients other than the snapper in the bowl of a food processor or blender.
 Pulse until it forms a rough paste.

 - Broil for 6-8 minutes or until the fish flakes when tested with a fork.